Meet the Macintosh!

 Microsoft.
 Export your docs, photos, addresses, emails and bookmarks to

-a backup, import these to appropriate Mac applications, and leave
+a backup, import these to appropriate Mac applications (which is easier

 everything else behind.
-There are plenty of programs available for
+There are plenty of apps available for

 Macintosh to replace whatever software you might currently use, many of